Knoblauchpilze/galactic-sovereign/README.md

 ## Logging in and out

 In order to allow users to access information about the service, we provide a session mechanism.
+It is quite a wide topic and we gathered a few resources on whether this is a RESTful approach or not in the dedicated [PR #7](https://github.com/Knoblauchpilze/user-service/pull/7).

 Upon calling the `POST /v1/users/sessions` route, the user will be able to obtain a token valid for a certain period of time and which can be used to access other endpoints in the service.
 This endpoint (along with the `POST /v1/users` endpoint to create a new user) is the only one which can be called unauthenticated.